 Speaking of rules and regulations, it’s important for you to know the laws of the land where you plan on visiting.
 These rules will likely mean driving on the opposite side of the road than you are used to as well as other regulations that change from country to country.
 Study this helpful booklet on International Road Safety, provided by the Centers for Disease Control and Prevention to get you headed in the right direction.

 It’s a good idea to get an International Driving Permit that will offer you another measure of protection when driving in foreign countries.
 This license will allow you to rent a car in another country as well as give you additional documentation to provide should someone question your right to operate a vehicle.
 In addition, it is only $20 to buy this, so why not?
-You can purchase an International Driving Permit from either the National Auto Club or AAA.
+You can purchase an International Driving Permit from either the National Auto Club or AAA, learn more here.

 Don’t rely on technology to get you from point A to point B when out of the United States.
 Bring along an old-school map so you can find your way to your destination, especially if your mobile phone and apps aren’t working.

 Driving isn’t the only danger you have to deal with when operating a vehicle in a foreign land.
-You also need to be aware of the risks of a robbery or carjacking.
+You also need to be aware of the risks of a robbery or a carjacking occurring.
 Ask trusted locals to advise you on areas to avoid and listen to them.

 Keep these 10 tips in mind as you drive in a foreign country.
 These tips are brought to you by AirEvac International.